 There is some evidence that shows that coconut oil can actually lower blood pressure but due to the high amounts of saturated fat and the problems that are caused by increasing this type of fat in one's diet, it might be safe to wait until there is more solid research that supports this claim.
 It is always best to keep coconut oil consumption (as well as other cooking oils) to a minimum.
 If you are suffering from high blood pressure, it is always best to discuss further with your doctor.

-- Q What is the nutritional content of edamame?
+- Q What is the nutritional value of grains?

-- Q What is the nutritional value of pistachio nuts?
+- Q What are the benefits of eating nuts?

-- Q What is the nutritional value of scallops?
+- Q What are the nutritional benefits of eating oats?